 The District reserves the right to terminate a worker at any time.
-All District employees are atwill workers who serve at the pleasure of the District.
+All District employees are at-will workers who serve at the pleasure of the District.
 The following list of causes for disciplinary action is included in this Handbook for illustrative purposes only.
 The publication of this list does not confer a right to be disciplined only for "good cause."
 The District may discipline a worker for any reason it deems sufficient.
 Grounds for disciplinary action include, but are not limited to, the following:

-- Fraud in securing work with the District, giving false or misleading information on an application form. - Unauthorized absence. - Conviction of a felony or misdemeanor, which is of a nature to adversely affect the employee's ability to perform the duties and responsibilities of his or her work, which tends to bring discredit to the District, or which results in imprisonment. - Conduct unbecoming a worker in public service, tending to bring discredit to the District. - Disorderly or immoral conduct. - Incapacity due to mental or physical disability. - Incompetence or inefficiency. - Insubordination. - Intoxication while representing the District. - Use of an illegal drug or other controlled substance representing the District or at a time or in a manner that impairs the employee's or volunteer firefighter's ability to perform his or her job. - Neglect of duty. - Negligence of, willful damage to, waste of, or unauthorized use of District's supplies, equipment, or premises. - Failure to follow safety instructions or directions. - Threats of violence or violent acts. - Harassment, bullying, or abusive conduct. - Unauthorized use of District's equipment for personal use. - Theft - Misuse or misreporting of the basis for a leave of absence. - Violation of any District's employment policy - Any other conduct that adversely affects the operation of the District, the health, safety, welfare of District employees, volunteer firefighters or others, or the safety of District property.
+8.4.1 Fraud in securing work with the District, giving false or misleading information on an application form;

+8.4.2 Unauthorized absence.

+8.4.3 Conviction of a felony or misdemeanor, which is of a nature to adversely affect the employee's ability to perform the duties and responsibilities of his or her work, which tends to bring discredit to the District, or which results in imprisonment.

+8.4.4 Conduct unbecoming a worker in public service, tending to bring discredit to the District.

+8.4.5 Disorderly or immoral conduct.

+8.4.6 Incapacity due to mental or physical disability.

+8.4.7 Incompetence or inefficiency.

+8.4.8 Insubordination.

+8.4.9 Intoxication while on duty.

+8.4.10 Use of an illegal drug or other controlled substance on duty or at a time or in a manner that impairs the employee's or volunteer firefighter's ability to perform his or her job.

+8.4.11 Neglect of duty.

+8.4.12 Negligence of, willful damage to, waste of, or unauthorized use of District's supplies, equipment or premises.

+8.4.13 Failure to follow safety instructions or directions.

+8.4.14 Unauthorized use of District's equipment for personal use.

+8.4.15 Theft.

+8.4.16 Violation of any District's employment policy.

+8.4.17 Any other conduct that adversely affects the operation of the District, the health, safety, welfare of District employees, volunteer firefighters or others, or the safety of District property.